Leota Toombs: Legacy

 Toombs was posthumously declared a Disney Legend in 2009.
-Her daughter, Kim Irvine, serves as the current art director at Disneyland, and has been described by the Los Angeles Times as "arguably the person most responsible for maintaining the look and feel of Disneyland".
+Her daughter, Kim Irvine, serves as the current art director at Disneyland, and has been described by the Los Angeles Times as "arguably the person most responsible for maintaining the look and feel of Disneyland."
+She was the facial model for Madame Leota for the Haunted Mansion Holiday at Disneyland, recreating the character originated by her mother.
 She recently led the team responsible for creating the park's largest ever expansion, Star Wars: Galaxy's Edge.
 Irvine started her career at the Imagineering Model Shop in 1970, where she was trained and mentored by Toombs.
 Of the experience, Irvine said "It was a unique situation to be trained by your mom!
 She was a wonderful teacher and friend.
 Anyone who knew her loved her, and many Imagineers owe some of their success to her for passing on the tribal knowledge that is so important to our product."